Tiger Brands

-Tiger Brands Limited is a South African packaged goods company.
-In addition to the company's South African operations, Tiger Brands has direct and indirect interests in international food businesses in Chile, Zimbabwe, Mozambique, Nigeria, Kenya, Lesotho and Cameroon.
-Tiger Brands is South Africa's largest food company.
+Tiger Brands Limited is a South African packaged goods company producing everyday branded food, beverage, home and personal care products.
+In addition to the company's South African operations, Tiger Brands exports to large and growing markets across the rest of the African continent.
+The company is South Africa's largest food company.

 History

 In 1998 Tiger Oats bought out Imperial Cold Storage.

 The Old Tiger Oats buildings in Moorreesburg.

 Jacob Frankel with help from Joffe Marks founded Tiger Oats Limited in 1921.
 Tiger Brands Limited was formerly known as Tiger Oats Limited and began as a family business.

 2010 box of Jungle oats (left) oatmeal as well as an example of the first box from the 1920s (right) reflecting how the use of the Tiger Oats logo on its packaging has changed in the 90 years since its founding.

 Originally known as Tiger Oats, Tiger Brand's first product was a breakfast oatmeal brand called Jungle Oats.
 Jungle Oats are still produced by the brand.
 It was first conceived by Frankel towards the end of the 19th century and was finally launched in 1925.
 Tiger Oat's first mill was opened in Moorreesburg, Western Cape.
 A second mill was opened in Maitland, Cape Town when demand outgrew the Moorreesburg mill's capacity in 1930.
 The Moorreesburg mill was abandoned in about 1987.

+The company listed on the Johannesburg Stock Exchange (JSE) in 1944.

-In March 1982 Barlow bought a considerable share of Tiger Oats.
+In March 1982, Barlow bought a majority share in Tiger Oats through CG Smith Limited.
+CG Smith was unbundled from Barlow Rand in 1993.

-In 1988 SPAR South Africa became a wholly owned subsidiary of Tiger Oats, however it was unbundled and listed as a separate company in 2004.
-During the late 1990s Tiger Oats went through a period of rapid expansion.
+In 1988, SPAR South Africa became a wholly owned subsidiary of Tiger Oats, however it was unbundled and listed as a separate company in 2004.
+During the late 1990s, Tiger Oats went through a period of rapid expansion.
 It bought out other large companies and competitors such as Imperial Cold Storage and Supply Company, a food packaging company (in October 1998) and pharmaceutical company Adcock Ingram for R3.4bn in 1999.
 After the buyouts Tiger Oats was renamed Tiger Brands.
-In July 2008 Adcock Ingram was unbundled from Tiger Brands.
+In July 2008, Adcock Ingram was unbundled from Tiger Brands.